 All the unissued shares are under the control of the directors in terms of a general authority to allot and issue them on such terms and conditions and at such time as they deem fit.
-This authority expires at the forthcoming annual general meeting on 27 October 2021, when the authority can be renewed.
+This authority expires at the forthcoming annual general meeting, when the authority can be renewed.
 Refer to the directors' report.

-The company's total number of issued ordinary shares at year-end was 519,184,399 (2020: 519,184,399).
+The company's total number of issued ordinary shares at year-end was 519,184,399 (2021: 519,184,399).
 All issued shares are fully paid up.

+Gro up

+2022 N\$'000 2021 N\$'000

-2021 2020 31.
-Net asset value per share Net asset value per ordinary share (cents) Net assets (excluding non-controlling interest) (N\$'000) 6 613 934 6,308,105 Weighted average number of ordinary shares in issue during the year ('000) 511,108 511,945 Net asset value per share (cents) 1,294 1,232
+30. Net asset value per share

+Net asset value per ordinary share (cents) Net assets (excluding non-controlling interest) (N\$'000) Weighted average number of ordinary shares in issue during the year ('000) Net asset value per share (cents) 7,286,887 510,505 1,427 6,613,934 511,108 1,294

-32. Share-based payments
+31. Share-based payments

-The Group operates two equity-settled share-based compensation plans: (1) α share appreciation rights plan and (2) α conditional share plan, under which the entities within the Group receive services from employees as consideration for equity instruments (shares) of Capricorn Group (refer to the remuneration report (unaudited) for details of each plan).
+The group operates two equity-settled share-based compensation plans: (1) a share appreciation rights plan and (2) a conditional share plan, under which the entities within the group receive services from employees as consideration for equity instruments (shares) of Capricorn Group (refer to the remuneration report (unaudited) for details of each plan).

-The total expense for the share-based compensation plans is N\$ 13.9 million in 2021 (2020: N\$12.5 million), refer to note 8.
+The total expense for the share-based compensation plans is N\$ 16.9 million in 2022 (2021: N\$13.9 million), refer to note 8.

-Share appreciation rights ("SAR")
+Share appreciation rights (SAR)

-Share appreciation rights ("SAR") are granted to executive directors and to selected employees for no consideration (exercise price of zero).
+Share appreciation rights (SAR) are granted to executive directors and to selected employees for no consideration (exercise price of zero).
 The number of Capricorn Group shares to which each employee is entitled upon the exercise of the SAR will be calculated with reference to the increase in the value of the employer company or Capricorn Group's share price over the period from grant date to the exercise date.
 SAR are conditional on the employee completing three years of service after grant date (the vesting period), and subject to the relevant employer company achieving its pre-determined performance conditions over the performance period.
 SAR are exercisable from the vesting date and have a contractual term of five years.
-The Group has no legal or constructive obligation to repurchase or settle the SAR in cash.
+The group has no legal or constructive obligation to repurchase or settle the SAR in cash.